Laragear/Rut/README.md

 > The `rutNullable()` method creates both Number and Verification Digit columns as nullable.

-If you plan to use the Number as an index, which may speed up queries to look for RUTs, you can just index the Number column by fluently adding `primary()`, `index()` or `unique()` depending on your database needs.
+If you plan to use the RUT Number as an index, which may speed up queries to look for RUTs, you can just index the Number column by fluently adding `primary()`, `index()` or `unique()` depending on your database needs.
 This is because it has more performance sense to index only the Number rather than the whole RUT.

 ## Request RUT helper